 What is the AAI?

-The Ashinaga Africa Initiative provides access to full financial support to study at university abroad (equivalent to an undergraduate degree), including tuition, room, travel costs and other necessary fees.
+The Ashinaga Africa Initiative provides access to full financial support to study at a university abroad, including tuition, room, travel costs and other necessary fees.
 The programme has three stages.

 1. Study Camp and Preparation Camp